-After the Loop many of the runners were interested in keeping things going every Sunday.
+After the 24th Loop, Mark Vincent asked Rob “are the Sunday runs going to continue?”
+Many of the runners were interested in keeping things going.
 As long as there was interest, we kept meeting.
 And we kept going and going and going.
 The email list size grew from a few dozen runners to nearly 75 runners – supplemented by Leatherman’s Loop facebook followers – though 2012.
 Runners met, ran together, got lost, became friends, carpooled to races together, compared stories and gear, and generally had a good time both on the trails and off of them.
 The group is always welcoming to new runners and always welcomes back friends who have been away.

 Fast forward to Father’s Day 2012.
 On a challenging 7 mile run through some of the single-track in the southern end of The Rez, the group’s ringleader, Rob Cummings, was injured.
 The injury turned out to be at least a 6 month treatment and recovery, so Rob asked Lee Willett to take over the organizing of the group runs.
 Lee was there on day one of the Sunday Run group back in 2010 and took up the challenge.